-So after such an amount of time why is it that the powers that be have not chosen to extend my contract in the light of their shortage of people to do my job.
-Well the reason is clear.
-It all comes down to a strange but obvious character clash between myself a senior manager who for the sake of this 'meanwhile' I'll call Janet Small.
+So after such an amount of time why is it that the powers that be have not chosen to extend my contract in the light of their shortage of people to do my job?
+Well, the reason is clear.
+It all comes down to a strange but obvious character clash between myself and a senior manager who for the sake of this article I will call Janet Small.

 Miss Small is an academic who enjoys, with great glee, her academic and management status.
 Academia is a comfortable place for her and she worked hard to get where she is.
 She didn't do all those years at Universities to have some upstart like me come in the back door of opportunity.
 If I want it, I should be made to sweat blood and tears just like she did.